-Shortly after I took in that show, I saw Tim Burton's new movie, Alice in Wonderland.
+Shortly after I took in that show, I saw Tim Burton's Alice in Wonderland.
 Since then, not surprisingly, the idea of creating a retreat from the world to regain one's sense and senses has been at the top of my mind.

 A retreat like the shop of landscape and floral artist Tage Andersen.